-Now that you've added the audience to your flag, your beta is running.
+Your beta is running now that you have added the audience to your flag.
 After your first beta audience, you can retain them at 100% and strategically roll out to a sequence of audiences using multiple targeted deliveries.
-For example, you could define audiences to roll out to such as:
+For example, you could define audiences to roll out to, such as:

-When all your audiences are at 100% traffic, you're launched!
+When all your audiences are at 100% traffic, you launched!
 Congratulations!